mfrederiksen/nupackestimatorjs/README.md

 ### Library usage

-nupackestimatorjs can be used simple and advanced modes.
+nupackestimatorjs can be used in simple and advanced modes.
 In simple mode, a calculator function can be required in and used immediately.
 Advanced mode gives direct access to the calculator classes.

 Simple usage example:
 ```javascript